 AP source: Raiders fire GM Reggie McKenzie

-A person familiar with the move says McKenzie was let go from the position he had held for almost seven seasons a day after Oakland beat Pittsburgh 24-21 for its third win of the season.
-The person spoke on condition of anonymity because the team has not made an announcement.
-The NFL Network first reported the firing.
+With the Raiders unable to build off that breakthrough 12-win season in 2016 and McKenzie’s recent drafts failing to generate many impact players, the move to cut ties with McKenzie was made after Oakland beat Pittsburgh 24-21 for its third win of the season.

-McKenzie’s status was in doubt ever since coach Jon Gruden was given a 10-year contract last January to take charge of the football operation for the Raiders.
-McKenzie’s influence had waned since then, with the Raiders cutting ties with several of the players he had acquired, most notably edge rusher Khalil Mack and receiver Amari Cooper.
+McKenzie’s influence with the Raiders had waned ever since the triumphant news conference to welcome Gruden back to Oakland in January.
+Gruden got rid of several of the players McKenzie had acquired, most notably edge rusher Khalil Mack and receiver Amari Cooper.

+“I’m not going to sit up here today and talk about any disconnect,” Gruden said.
+“We were connected.
+We were very good friends and very connected.
+I’ll leave it at that.”

+Gruden said owner Mark Davis informed McKenzie of the move and the Raiders only issued a brief statement thanking McKenzie for his time in Oakland and wishing him well.

+“We won a game last night and I went home,” Gruden said.
+“Obviously, there was a meeting last night and changes have been made.
+I respect everything that this organization is about.
+I can’t exactly answer why the change was made last night, but changes were made, and we got to continue to fight and continue to build this team back and that’s what we are going to do.”

+Director of college scouting Shawn Herock will handle the GM duties during the search process.

-McKenzie was the first major hire made by owner Mark Davis after he took over the team following the death of his father, Al, in 2011.
-McKenzie modernized the franchise, got the team out of salary cap purgatory, and built a roster that won 12 games under coach Jack Del Rio in 2016, earning him honors as the league’s top executive.
+McKenzie was the first major hire made by Davis after he took over the team following the death of his father, Al, in 2011.
+McKenzie modernized the franchise, got the team out of salary cap purgatory, and built a roster that went 12-4 under coach Jack Del Rio in 2016, earning him honors as the league’s top executive.

 But the Raiders slumped to a 6-10 record last season, leading Davis to fire Del Rio and get Gruden to take the hefty contract after years of courting.